 Essential Duties and Responsibilities

 - Provide onsite and remote support for desktops and servers of all flavors

 - Understanding of Active Directory, EntraID, or Google Workspace environments

 - Deep knowledge of email systems and troubleshooting Exchange, Google Apps, and other mail platforms

 - Knowledge of networking, routing, firewalls and remote VPNs

-- Understand and build solutions based on client’s technological needs
+- Understand and build solutions based on client’s technological needs; not sales quotas

 - Juggle many clients and tasks without fear